brunaquignoli/study/WebDev.md

 Apenas .html é estática, então é a única que pode ser visualizada diretamente no navegador.
 As páginas .asp, .jsp ou .php devem estar em um servidor web.

+### Semântica
+Elementos Semanticos e Elementos Genéricos
+Os semânticos tem propósitos específicos, como <h1>, <h2>, h3 e tal, utilizados para propósitos específicos.
+Já os elementos genéricos, são os que podem ser utilizados para quase tudo o que quisermos, como o <div>, que cria diversas divisões para cada conteúdo, porém, por não serem semânticos, nós não sabemos para quÊ eles servem.
+E é sempre bom dividir o conteúdo como div's (como div de conteúdo central e div de side-bar, e tal!)

+Any of them!
+A certificaton and the knowledgement would be really good for me in any way!
+Im open to do any of the timeline courses too, now i'm not working just stufying, so i have a lot of free time to do it.
+And for the scholarship acces, it would be really nice to not pay so much, put I'm open to it too!

+# html

+# css